-Another much talked about technology at the show was SDN (Software Defined Networking).
+Another much-talked-about technology at the show was SDN (Software Defined Networking).
 SDN makes it possible to separate the network control plane from the data plane.
-This advancement makes networking not only extremely flexible and automated, but also allows you to run what has traditionally been a operating system on the firmware of a router or switch inside of software running either on COTS hardware or on a different virtualized server in a completely different data center.
-At Alianza we’re excited about SDN.
+This advancement makes networking not only extremely flexible and automated but also allows you to run what has traditionally been an operating system on the firmware of a router or switch inside of software running either on COTS hardware or on a different virtualized server in a completely different data center.
+At Alianza, we’re excited about SDN.
 We’re excited about the flexibility it provides to run our networking infrastructure on COTS hardware as well as make all of it fully automated.
-With automation we can quickly and easily spin up and spin down additional capacity as needed without engineers spending hours or sometimes days configuring hardware.
+With automation, we can quickly and easily spin up and spin down additional capacity as needed without engineers spending hours or sometimes days configuring hardware.

 You’ll see some announcements from Alianza in the coming months on all these fronts as we take our cloud-based offering to the next level.
 We expect to continue our innovative leadership in all these areas and help move the industry forward towards truly software telco.